mimou-77/Generate-.h-file-from-a-.cpp-file-using-python-c-binding-/README.md

    The .h file contains :
    - a header guard at the beginning and at the end (top of the file: #ifndef __MY_FILE_H_ #define __MY_FILE_H_ ... bottom of the file : #endif)
    - all the functions prototypes for the functions defined in the .cpp file
-   - the necessary #includes for the types of arguments in the functions prototypes (deducted from the file: .vscode/c_cpp_properties.json and the #includes in the .cpp file)
+   - the #includes copied from the .cpp file

 > [!IMPORTANT]
 > Linux Ubuntu